-Surface water - Water open to the atmosphere or subject to surface runoff.
-The term does not include finished water,
+Surface water-Water open to the atmosphere or subject to surface runoff.
+The term does not include finished water.

-Surface water intake protection area - The surface and subsurface area surrounding a surface-water intake supplying a public water system through which contaminants are reasonably likely to move toward and reach the water source.
-A surface water intake protection area shall consist of up to three zones:
+Surface water intake protection area-The surface and subsurface area surrounding a surface-water intake supplying a public water system through which contaminants are reasonably likely to move toward and reach the water source.
+A surface water intake protection area must consist of up to three zones:

-(i) Zone A. A quarter-mile wide area inland from the edge of a waterway or surface water body and from an area one quarter-mile downstream of the intake to a five hour time-of-travel upstream.
+(i) Zone A. A 1/4-mile wide area inland from the edge of a waterway or surface water body and from an area 1/4-mile downstream of the intake to a 5-hour time-of-travel upstream.

-(ii) Zone B. A two-mile wide area inland from the edge of a waterway or surface water body and extending upstream to the 25-hour time-of-travel.
+(ii) Zone B. A 2-mile wide area inland from the edge of a waterway or surface water body and extending upstream to the 25-hour time-of-travel.